 As there are only six teams they would all qualify for Europe in some manner by simply existing.
 But for anyone worried that European qualification might be a rogue variable I have an extra file that wipes all European competition off the map.
 Welcome to our horrific footballing dystopia.

 6 teams, playing 40 matches a season (each other 8 times), repeated for 10 seasons gives us a data set drawn from approximately 2400 matches (or 1200 unique matches).
 We can then analyse this at the team level (what impact does changing our variables have on teams overall) and the player level.

 In the future if we want more we can add more teams, or more matches, or just more seasons.
 We have plenty of ways of upping the data if we need it.

 How does this Experiment League work in practice?
 Let’s try it with the example from above: What impact does professionalism have on team performance?

-At the end of season 1 we will extract the data, and then restart and run the season again, until we have 10 sets of data.
+Then at the end of season 1 we will extract the data, and then restart and run the season again, until we have 10 sets of data.
 We can then look at some outcome variables (dependent variables for the nerds again): Position, Points, Goals For, Goals Against, GD, Red Cards, Yellow Cards, Wins, Draws and Losses.

-Experiment 1: Results
+Experiment 1: Professionalism Results

 From table 1 it looks like the high professionalism group have generally out performed the others, grabbing more wins, fewer draws, and having a much healthier goal difference and points total.
 In fact it looks like there’s an almost 20 point difference between the high and low professionalism group.